IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 4. Report the values of t⋆ at F = 0.1 for each of your experiments.
 Do they meet your expectations?

+The time for 10% of the pulse to arrive at the effluent of a CMFR is approximately 0.1 t⋆

 5. Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.

 6. Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.